-Dry saunas range in temperature from 176°F to 212°F with a humidity less than 20%.
+Most bacteria thrive at 40°F to 140 degrees°F, and dry saunas range from 176°F to 212°F with less than 20% humidity.
 This dry, oppressive environment is inhospitable for nearly all bacteria and viruses which thrive under cooler, more moist ecosystems.
 Infrared saunas are too cool (<130°F0) and steam rooms are equally cool and infinitely wet by comparison.
-Therefore, sauna bathing could prove to be one of the cleanest spaces during an outbreak of a contagious illness.
+Therefore, sauna bathing could be one of the cleanest spaces during an outbreak of a contagious illness.

-A whirlwind of scientific data backs the variety of other health benefits that stem from regular sauna usage.
-It holds particular power in the matter of illnesses that come naturally during the aging process; such as Alzheimer's and cardiovascular disease.
-Sauna bathing's ability to conquer some of these illnesses is due to the ability it has to stimulate the same response as moderate to vigorous exercise.
-Additionally, sauna bathing can strengthen the body's red blood cells which boosts the immune system's ability to fight oncoming infection.
+A whirlwind of scientific data backs various other health benefits from regular sauna usage.
+It holds particular power in illnesses that come naturally during aging, such as Alzheimer's and cardiovascular disease.
+Sauna bathing's ability to conquer some of these illnesses is due to its ability to stimulate the same response as moderate to vigorous exercise.
+Additionally, sauna bathing can strengthen the body's red blood cells, which boosts the immune system's ability to fight oncoming infection.

 Inside and out, sauna bathing is a safe and effective way to stem the tide of viral infection.
-Most medical research has proven that sauna bathing has a dose dependent response to its health benefits.
-This means that more frequent sauna users experienced better results, and reduced health risks even more than their counterparts who used a sauna less often.
-Utilizing a local sauna or purchasing one for your own home, might be the best investment in your health you could possibly make.
+Most medical research has proven that sauna bathing has a dose-dependent response to its health benefits.
+This means that more frequent sauna users experienced better results and reduced health risks, even more than their counterparts who used a sauna less often.
+Utilizing a local sauna or purchasing one for your own home might be the best investment you could make for your health.